Colleen Durkin Peterson

 Colleen approaches each case with a determination to learn complex medicine, work closely with medical experts, and push the defense to realize the value of the patient’s claim.
 In mediation, Colleen is a proven skilled negotiator.
 She has successfully negotiated dozens of complex medical malpractice and nursing home lawsuits to pre-trial resolutions that met or exceeded her clients’ expectations.
 Colleen values communication and gives her clients as much information as possible throughout the litigation so they can make informed decisions.

-- Washington State Association for Justice (WSAJ), Board Member
+- Washington State Association for Justice (WSAJ), President

 - WSAJ Amicus Foundation, Board Member